 During 1940 there were 32 resignations from the Fellowship.
 Most of them came in the months of June and July, when tension was greatest.
-Six members left the Baptist denomination-two for the Friends, two for the Anglican Church and two for the Cotswold Bradarhof.
-The lest two countries in the months of the Cotswold Bruderhof.
+Six members left the Baptist denomination-two for the Friends, two for the Anglican Church and two for the Cotswold Bruderhof.
 The last two severed their connection with the church witnessing in the world against the gospel of war and power.